+This recipe story is updated with a new video.
+Enjoy!
 This is the first in a series we’re sharing for Summer on our favorite heirloom tomatoes that we’re growing.
 And we’ll have a delicious recipe included too!
 You can visit all our tomato recipes on our tomato page.

 Oh we know they’re not really lollipops.
 But when we were grilling these little red jewels the term “tomato skewers” sounded so mundane.
 After plucking these super sweet cherry tomatoes from their vines, they were so cute and plump, it sounded more appropriate (and fun) to call them lollipops.
 Because they’re so sweet like candy during this time of year, it only made sense to call them lollipops if we jabbed them on a stick.